microsoft/typespec/docs/getting-started/getting-started-http.md

 ## Resources & routes

+Resource is a general term for anything that can be identified by a URL and manipulated by HTTP methods.
-Resources are operations that are grouped in a namespace.
+In TypeSpec, the operations for a resource are typically grouped in a namespace.
 You declare such a namespace by adding the `@route` decorator to provide the path to that resource:

 ```typespec
 @route("/pets")